Information on Data Security

 Domain: www.example.com

-Before sending this information to us, any billing system integration runs one-way encryption algorithms on the values, so we receive these, and only these:
+Before sending this information to us, any billing system integration runs the one-way hash algorithm on the values, so we receive these, and only these values in a report:

 name = ac2c739924bf5d4d9bf5875dc70274fef0fe54cf